 Delivery and food services companies, like DoorDash, typically employ delivery drivers as independent contractors.
-They drive delivery trucks, bikes, or cars to deliver packages from warehouses, restaurants, or stores to the recipients or customers in a timely fashion.
-Delivering goods by driving safely and collecting payments from customers are two main points of a delivery driver’s job description.
 As delivery drivers are not permanent employees, they are not eligible for group health insurance from their employers.
 Therefore, they must get their own health insurance plan to cover themselves in case of an accident.
 This article will explore popular health insurance options for delivery drivers.

 Health Insurance options for delivery drivers

 Delivery drivers are categorized as gig-economy workers and independent contractors, which means they are not eligible to receive the same health insurance benefits as W-2 employees.

 The following are popular options that offer health insurance for delivery drivers:

 A Private Health Insurance Plan through the Marketplace